 6. The Benefits Outweigh the Risks

-It’s important for you to understand that the benefits of having your pets vaccinated far outweigh the risks of any side effects you could be worried about.
+You need to understand that the benefits of vaccinating your pets far outweigh the risks of any side effects you could be worried about.

 Will Vaccinations Truly Protect Your Pets?